MNasilowski/area_classification/README.md

 * + wisualization in jpynb version

 heplers.py
-* some usefoul functions for visualisation
+* some useful functions for visualisation
-* undersampling should be moved to preprocessing
+* undersampling

+jp2topng.sh
+* script for converting files jp2 from directory to png file in other directory

 Used liblaries: numpy, pandas, sklearn, opencv, minisom, matplotlib